|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 The preceding section contained information regarding how children view their parents’ divorce.
 Write three case study examples regarding how you might use the content of this section of the Manual in your practice.
 Affix extra paper for your Journaling entries to the end of this Manual.

 What two questions were the focal point of Sviggum’s study?
-To select and enter your answer, go to the Answer Booklet.
+To select and enter your answer, go to the Test.

 Others who bought this Couples Course